+- VII.
+CONSENT AGENDA INFORMATION (NONE)

-- A. Chancellor's Communications Information Only - B. Presentation to Trustee Davis Information Only - BOARD COMMITTEE REPORTS - A. Governance (None) - B. Teaching and Learning - 1.
-Student Equity Plans for Riverside City College, Norco College and Moreno Valley College for 2014
+- VIII.
+BOARD COMMITTEE REPORTS

+- A. Governance (None)

+- B. Teaching and Learning

+- 1. Student Equity Plans for Riverside City College, Norco College and Moreno Valley College for 2014

-The Committee to review the Student Equity Plan from each of the District colleges: Moreno Valley College, Norco College and Riverside City College for 2014.
+Recommend approving the Student Equity Plan from each of the district colleges: Moreno Valley College, Norco College and Riverside City College for 2014.

-Proposal for Professional Services with Hyland Software, Inc. The Committee to review the professional services proposal with Hyland Software, Inc. in the amount of \$210,830.
+2. Proposal for Professional Services with Hyland Software, Inc. and Riverside Community College District

+Recommend approving the professional services proposal between Hyland Software, Inc. and Riverside Community College District in the amount of \$210,830.00.
-3. Proposed Curricular Changes

-The Committee to review the curricular changes for inclusion in the catalog and in the schedule of class offerings.

-- C. Planning and Operations (None) - D. Resources - 1.
-Budget Augmentation for Athletic Office Remodel at RCC Wheelock Gymnasium The Committee to review the budget augmentation for the Athletic Directors Office Remodel Project by \$51,676. - 2.
-2013-2014 Independent Audit Report for the Riverside Community College District The Committee to review the Riverside Community College District's independent audit report for the year ended June 30, 2014 for the permanent file of the District. - 3.
-2013-2014 Independent Audit Report for the Riverside Community College District Foundation
+- 3. Proposed Curricular Changes Recommend approving the curricular changes for inclusion in the catalog and in the schedule of class offerings. - C. Planning and Operations (None) - D. Resources - 1.
+Budget Augmentation for Athletic Office Remodel at RCC Wheelock Gymnasium Recommend approving augment to the budget for the Athletic Directors Office Remodel Project by \$51,676. - 2.
+2013-2014 Independent Audit Report for the Riverside Community College District

+Recommend receiving the Riverside Community College District's independent audit report for the year ended June 30, 2014 for the permanent file of the District.

+3. 2013-2014 Independent Audit Report for the Riverside Community College District Foundation

-The Committee to review the Riverside Community College District Foundation's independent audit report for the year ended June 30, 2014 for the permanent file of the District.
+Recommend receiving the Riverside Community College District's independent audit report for the year ended June 30, 2014 for the permanent file of the District.